Package 'CoSMoS'

 A step-by-step guide:

 • First define the target marginal (margdist), that is, the probability distribution of the generated data.
-For example set margdist = 'ggamma' if you wish to generate data following the Generalized Gamma distribution, margidst = 'burrXII' for Burr type XII distribution etc. For a full list of the distributions we support see the help vignette.
-In general, the package supports all build-in distribution functions of R and of other packages.
+For example set margdist = 'ggamma' for the Generalised Gamma distribution, margdist = 'burrXII' for Burr type XII etc. For a full list of supported distributions see the help vignette.
+In general, the package supports all built-in distribution functions of R and of other packages.

-• Define the parameters' values (margarg) of the distribution you selected.
-For example the Generalized Gamma has one scale and two shape parameters so set the desired value, e.g., margarg = list(scale = 2, shape1 = 0.9, shape2 = 0.8).
-Note distributions might have different number of parameters and different type of parameters (location, scale, shape).
-See the help vignette for details on the parameters of each distribution we support.
+• Define the parameters (margarg) of the selected distribution.
+For example the Generalised Gamma has one scale and two shape parameters, e.g. margarg = list(scale = 2, shape1 = 0.9, shape2 = 0.8).
+See the help vignette for details on each distribution's parameters.

-• If you wish your time series to be intermittent (e.g., precipitation), then define the probability zero.
-For example, set p0 = 0.9, if you wish your generated data to have 90% of zero values (dry days).
+• If you wish your time series to be intermittent (e.g. precipitation), define the probability zero.
+For example p0 = 0.9 produces 90\

 • Define your linear autocorrelations.

-• Alternatively, you can use a parametric autocorrelation structure (see section 3.2 in Papalexiou (2018).
-We support the following autocorrelation structures (acs) weibull, paretoII, fgn and burrXII.
-See also acs examples.
+• Alternatively, use a parametric autocorrelation structure (see section 3.2 in Papalexiou (2018)).
+Supported structures: weibull, paretoII, fgn and burrXII.
+See also acs.

-• Define the order to the autoregressive model p.
-For example if you aim to preserve the first 10 lag autocorrelations then just set p = 10.
-Otherwise set it p = NULL and the model will decide the value of p in order to preserve the whole autocorrelation structure.
+• Define the AR model order p.
+For example if you aim to preserve the first 10 lag autocorrelations then set p = 10.
+Set p = NULL and the model will choose p to preserve the whole autocorrelation structure.

 References